ShiwamKumar2208/appsmith/README.md

 </p>

+## What is AppSmith?

+Appsmith is an open source framework to build admin panels, CRUD apps and workflows.
+Build everything you need, 10x faster.
+Try Appsmith Cloud.
+Self-host Appsmith.

 ## Quick Start

 The fastest way to start with Appsmith is the cloud-hosted version.
 When you're ready, you can also host it yourself.